ArweaveTeam/docs.arweave.org-info/mining/syncing-packing.md

 [See tables here](partition-sizes)

-{% hint style="info" %}
 You'll see a table for unpacked as well as packed data.
-Typically these should be pretty close (technically they should match exactly, but since this data is pull from public network nodes we do expect slight discrepancies), but due to changes in partial chunk handling over time, you may see some partitions with materialy different sizes.
-For example the estimated data size for partition 0 varies by about 400GB depdneing on whether it is stored unpacked vs. packed.
+Technically these sizes should match exactly however

+1. The data is pulled from public network nodes so we expect some slight discrepancies based on which specific data each node has synced
+2. Due to changes in partial chunk handling over time, you may see some partitions with materially different sizes.

+For example the  estimated data size for partition 0 varies by about 400GB depending on whether it is stored unpacked vs. packed.
-{% endhint %}

 {% hint style="warning" %}
 These numbers are *mostly* reliable, but there is always a chance that a previously